-A prior authorization is required for commercial plan members.
-No prior authorization is required for MA Members.
+A prior authorization is required for commercial plan Members.
+No prior authorization is required for Medicare Advantage Members.
 The program is only approved for CDC-approved vendors who have contracted with GlobalHealth.
 Members can contact GlobalHealth Customer Care to select a vendor.
+For more information about GlobalHealth's Diabetes Prevention Program, visit www.globalhealth.com/healthy-living-tips/diabetes-prevention-program/.